-The Building Code of Australia Part 1 prescribes the minimum requirements for the provision of parking spaces for people with disabilities.
+The Building Code of Australia Part D Part 1 prescribes the minimum requirements for the provision of parking spaces for people with disabilities.
 This Plan does not relieve an applicant of any obligation to comply with the Building Code of Australia.

-Bicycle parking/racks are required for commercial and industrial developments as specified in this DCP. within 'main street' areas, i.e. fronting the 'main street' for change-of-use developments.
+Bicycle parking/racks are required for commercial and industrial developments as specified in this DCP.